 In the meantime, look for our upcoming 2022 tech capital and investment report this quarter for further market- and industry-level trends influencing technology spend and planning.
 Contact myself or the tech exec team with any questions you may have.

-This falls under Forrester’s TIER series.
+This falls under Forrester’s tech insights and econometric research (TIER).